OfficeDev/VBA-content/Access-VBA/articles/f51b40cc-b8bb-addd-2bc6-5a0300e2cc2a.md

 # AcImportXMLOption Enumeration (Access)

-Specifies the action to take when using the  [ImportXML](c7baa4be-4ef6-c886-3cd6-06576563b77d.md) method to import data from an XML file.
+Specifies the action to take when using the [Application.ImportXML Method (Access)](c7baa4be-4ef6-c886-3cd6-06576563b77d.md) method to import data from an XML file.